papanisaicharan/Learn-React/README.md

 export default App;
 ```
-The below code state functions takes the current state and returns the new state.
+In the below code, state functions takes the current state and returns the new state.

 ```javascript
 import React, { useEffect, useState } from "react";